Michells13/Object_Detection_Collection/README.md

 - **Performance Evaluation**: Testing the models on a common dataset.
 - **Results Comparison**: Analyzing and comparing the accuracy, speed, and other relevant metrics.

+**Pretrained models used** :
+DETR (Resnet50 backbone): CNN and transformer based model (implementation).
+YoloV8 (YoloV8x version): one-stage CNN based model (implementation).
+Faster RCNN (Resnet50_FPNv2 backbone): two-stage CNN based model (implementation).

+**Implementation details**:
+Executed on a RTX 3060.
+All of the models were pre-trained on the COCO dataset.
+We selected both parked and non-parked cars and bicycles.
+Only detected bounding boxes with a confidence score greater than 0.5 were used.

+**Conclusions**:
+Although YoloV8 had the fastest inference time thanks to being a one-stage CNN, it yielded the worst results.
+Faster RCNN had worse results than DETR, with even longer inference time.
+DETR showed the best performance in terms of mAP and mIoU.

 ### Task 1.2: Annotation
 For this task, we use the Roboflow software to perform data annotation and labeling.
 This includes: